 Another method you can experiment with is to introduce the tablets into the water directly through the filter.
 You can place the chlorine tablets directly onto your pool skimmer.
 When you turn on your filter, the water goes over the tablets and helps them dissolve.
 The water that comes in contact with the tablets, naturally, becomes chlorinated.
 It then comes into the pool through the return line jets.
 The water pressure and the force with which the chlorinated water enters the pool helps the chlorine dissolve in the larger pool more evenly.

 A drawback of this method is the possibility that high concentrations of chlorine can corrode your equipment.
 If the chlorine tablets are not done dissolving by the time you need to turn off your filter, the half dissolved tablets will keep sitting in your pool skimmer.
 The corrosive water can subsequently damage your equipment if you don’t attend to it in time.
+Buy the best pool filter for your pool.
 You can, however, remove the semi-dissolved chlorine tablets when you turn off your filter.
 But of course, this is something you need to be careful about every time.

 Floating Chlorine Dispenser